My name is Suzie Grogan and I am a professional writer and researcher.

 The book looks at the effect of the First World War on the mental health of the troops and the families they came home to.
 It also examines how attitudes to psychological trauma changed and the impact of the trauma on subsequent generations.
 See the press release here for full details.

 The book was published on 2nd October!
-The best discount is currently via the publisher, Pen & Sword books - for full details visit the website here
+Available from all good bookshops, online retailers such as Amazon, Waterstones and the publisher Pen & Sword books - for full details visit their website here or click on the links above.

 The formal launch of Shell Shocked Britain took place at Foyles Bookshop in Bristol on 22nd October and was a great success.
-So far I have done three talks, in Surrey, Leeds and Taunton, and will again be in Taunton, for the Literary Festival on the 11th November 2014.
+I am doing regular talks on the subject of the book at venues as far apart as Surrey, Leeds, London and Taunton, and was part of the Taunton Literary Festival on the 11th November 2014.
 Full details here.

 To find out all the talks booked so far, see the list here.